 M.A. applicants, fall term

 Jan.
 15: M.A. applicants who wish to be considered for graduate teaching assistantships.

 Aug.
 1: All other M.A. applicants.

 M.A. applicants, winter term

-October 15: Students entering in the winter term are not eligible for graduate funding consideration, although they may apply in a subsequent semester.
+Oct.
+15: Students entering the winter term are not eligible for graduate funding consideration, although they may apply in a subsequent semester.

 How to apply